Community Education Project

 This was undertaken in 2012, demonstrating the long-time involvement of many of the CEI Board members with community integration in Scotland in general and Glasgow in particular.
-Their involvement has been particularly close with the Bangladeshi immigrant community, and the Community Education Project (CEP) is, therefore, a natural progression reflecting the strong desire and keen interest the CEI Board Members have for enhancing community welfare.
+Their involvement has been particularly close with the Bangladeshi immigrant community, and the Community Education Project (CEP) is a natural progression reflecting the strong desire and keen interest the CEI Board Members have for enhancing community relations.

 Moving to a different culture is never easy and the Bangladeshi immigrant community in Scotland, as expected, faces a number of challenges.
 The CEP makes a modest attempt to ease the process of integration through creating social, cultural and educational opportunities, thus working to remove the disadvantages, both linguistically and socially.

 The project aimed to attack the challenges of marginalisation and isolation that a disadvantaged community is likely to experience, by providing a wide range of community activities and creating a much needed sense of community integration and cohesion.

 The following varied and constantly expanding programmes took place: